arcticmatter/pipresents-beep/README.md

 Open a terminal window in your home directory and type:

-         wget https://github.com/KenT2/pipresents-beep-examples/tarball/master -O - | tar xz
+         wget https://github.com/arcticmatter/pipresents-beep-examples/tarball/master -O - | tar xz

-There should now be a directory 'KenT2-pipresents-beep-examples-xxxx' in the /home/pi directory.
+There should now be a directory 'arcticmatter-pipresents-beep-examples-xxxx' in the /home/pi directory.
 Open the directory and move the 'pp_home' directory and its contents to the /home/pi directory.

 From the terminal window type: